nemozny/chrome-grab-jira-attachment-links/README.md

 I don't know if this plugin is any useful, but if there is an interest, I can register the plugin to the Chrome Web Store.

 ## Credits

+## Disclaimer
+No animals were harmed, no children or AI labor used during making of this code.